n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/FTP/README.md

 - List contents of a folder
 - Upload a file

+**Note:** To attach a file for upload, you will need to use an additional node such as the [Read Binary File](../../core-nodes/ReadBinaryFile/README.md) node or the [HTTP Request](../../core-nodes/HTTPRequest/README.md) node to pass the file as a data property.

 ## Node Reference

 - ***Protocol:*** A dropdown list to choose between the FTP or SFTP protocol.
 - ***Path:*** A field used to specify the remote path that you would like to connect to.
-- ***Recursive:*** A toggle that can be used to include all subdirectories and files .
+- ***Recursive:*** A toggle that can be used to include all subdirectories and files.

 ## Example Usage

 This workflow allows you to download a file from an FTP server using the FTP node.
-You can also find the [workflow](https://n8n.io/workflows/663) on the website.
-This example usage workflow would use the following two nodes.
+You can also find the [workflow](https://n8n.io/workflows/663) on n8n.io.
+This example usage workflow would use the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [FTP]()